-Insolvency and financial restructuring frameworks.
-A growing literature has identified insolvency law and debt-restructuring practices as major determinants of corporate credit39.
-In the EU, the understanding of this issue has been recently enhanced by observation of significant insolvency reforms in countries under assistance programmes, such as Ireland.
+understanding of this issue has been recently enhanced by observation of significant insolvency reforms in countries under assistance programmes, such as Ireland.
 A better insolvency framework allows for a better re-allocation of capital and more growth.
-In many EU member states, inefficient and antiquated frameworks for insolvency and debt restructuring deter corporate investment and high-risk segments of credit (such as mezzanine and high-yield debt), because investors and creditors are insufficiently protected in case of insolvency, and the conduct of the insolvency process fails to maximise the prospects for asset recovery.
-Additional inefficiency arises from the lack of consistency of insolvency provisions across borders, but the firstorder issue appears to be the inadequacies of national insolvency frameworks in terms of the laws themselves and the way they are implemented through courts and the work of specialised service providers and professions.
-In this area, full harmonisation is unrealistic even over the long-term, given deeply embedded differences in national legal frameworks.
-However, the EU could stimulate a coordinated reform process with common principles and harmonisation of a limited set of relevant aspects40, with appropriate benchmarking and monitoring at the EU level.
+In many EU Member States, inefficient and antiquated frameworks for insolvency and debt restructuring deter corporate investment and high-risk segments of credit (such as mezzanine and high-yield debt), because investors and creditors are insufficiently protected in case of insolvency, and the conduct of the insolvency process fails to maximize the prospects for asset recovery.
+Additional inefficiency arises from the lack of consistency of insolvency provisions across borders, but the first-order issue appears to be the inadequacies of national insolvency frameworks in terms of the laws themselves and the way they are implemented through courts and the work of specialized service providers and professions.
+In this area, full harmonization is unrealistic even over the long-term, given deeply embedded differences in national legal frameworks.
+However, the EU could stimulate a coordinated reform process with common principles and harmonization of a limited set of relevant aspects, 44 with appropriate benchmarking and monitoring at the EU level.
+This might be achieved in a legislative proposal for insolvency law harmonization, which the European Commission has announced it will publish before the end of 2016.
 In parallel, the creation of a specific EU insolvency regime for banks, administered by an EU court, appears indispensable in the medium term to complete the legal framework of banking union and especially the vision of a Single Resolution Mechanism.
+45

-Taxation of savings and investment.
+Sixthly, the EU should reform and at least partly harmonize the taxation of savings and investment.
 Since taxation always acts as a key driver of investor behaviour, differences in frameworks for the taxation of savings are a contributor to market fragmentation and to the difficulty of creating powerful, simple, pan-European market segments for investment.
-In many member states, tax frameworks also contribute to the orientation of savings towards lowrisk, short-maturity instruments.
-Because EU-wide unanimity is likely to be unattainable, joint projects for the taxation of savings could be envisaged by subsets of member states using the enhanced cooperation procedure.
-This procedure has already formed the basis for the initiative to create a European Financial Transactions Tax (FTT), but unfortunately this project still appears illdesigned.
+In many Member States, tax frameworks also contribute to the orientation of savings towards low-risk, short-maturity instruments.
+Because EU-wide unanimity is likely to be unattainable, joint projects for the taxation of savings could be envisaged by subsets of Member States using the enhanced cooperation procedure.
+This procedure has already formed the basis for the initiative to create a European financial transactions tax (FTT), but unfortunately this project still appears ill-designed.
 Protracted discussions over the FTT and, if eventually adopted, its implementation might act as a brake on investment, with detrimental economic consequences.
-EU member states should instead focus their energies on harmonised taxation of savings, reforming the tax disadvantage given to equity relative to debt and other initiatives that could stimulate investment and market development.
+EU Member States should instead focus their energies on harmonized taxation of savings, reforming the tax disadvantage given to equity relative to debt, and other initiatives that could stimulate investment and market development.